UBC-Solar/sunlink/README.md

 All the required packages for `link_telemetry.py` should now be installed.

-### Telemetry link configuration
+### Setup Script Explanation: Telemetry link configuration

-The `telemetry_link.py` script expects a `telemetry.toml` file in the same directory as it.
-A template for this TOML file can be found in the `/templates` folder.
-Copy this template file into the project root directory and rename it to `telemetry.toml`.
+The `link_telemetry.py` script expects a `telemetry.toml` file in the same directory as it.
+This is where the `setup.sh` script comes in and creates that for you.
+The template it follows can be found in the `/templates` folder.
+If you want to do it manually copy this template file into the project root directory and rename it to `telemetry.toml`.

 An example `telemetry.toml` would look like: